icpc/ccs-specs/Contest_API.md

 and flexible method; besides HTTP basic auth, other forms of authentication can be offered as well.

-Depending on the client account's access, some objects may be completely hidden from the client, may omit certain properties, or may embargo or omit objects based on the current state of the contest.
+Depending on the client account's access, the API provider may completely hide some objects from the client, may omit certain properties, or may embargo or omit objects based on the current state of the contest.

 ### Referential integrity